Top 10 Best Progressive Rock Bands

 Deep Purple was formed as a progressive rock band and carried that style throughout their early years.
 They are one of the absolute best.
 Being 17th on this list is a joke.

-24 Queen Queen are an English rock band formed in London in 1970.
-The original lineup was Freddie Mercury (lead vocals, piano), Brian May (guitar, vocals), Roger Taylor (drums, vocals), and John Deacon (bass guitar, vocals).
-Before forming into Queen, Brian May and Roger Taylor had played together in a band named Smile.
-Freddie Mercury was a fan of Smile and encouraged them to experiment with more elaborate... read more
+Queen is an English rock band formed in London in 1970.
+The original lineup was Freddie Mercury (lead vocals, piano), Brian May (guitar, vocals), Roger Taylor (drums, vocals), and John Deacon (bass guitar).
+Before Queen, May and Taylor had played together in a band named Smile.
+Freddie Mercury, a fan... read more

 8Load More